KRBYdesign/PortableTimeClock/README.md

 `dbdupe.py` - Checks the database for duplicate names and numbers.
 Mostly a sanity check as the user creation process contains self checks to avoid duplicating a user.

 `codeToPDF.py` - Creates a PDF ID card for each user in the `userlist`.
-Then takes everyone of those PDFs and combines them into a single PDF meant to be printed prior to the event.
+Then takes every one of those PDFs and combines them into a single PDF meant to be printed before the event.

 If you're wanting to use these scripts, be ready for some errors.
 They're written for our specific needs and may not function with your spreadsheets without some minor modifications.